 Personal interviews

-Candidates who are selected for employment often work as a cadet or junior first officer, and are later promoted to more senior roles.
-Pilots also go through further training to get experience as co-pilots and enhance their earning potential.
+Candidates who are selected for employment often work as a cadet or junior first officer and are later promoted to more senior roles.
+Many students also explore pilot courses after 12th and enrol in a professional pilot training course to build flying hours.
+Pilots also undergo further training to gain experience as co-pilots and enhance their earning potential.

 If you're still asking how to become a pilot after 12th commerce, the final step is to land a job in a popular and prestigious airline.

 The sky is the top limit for pilots when talking about their financial benefits in terms of income.
 A pilot in India can earn an average salary of Rs.
-1.85 Lakh - 1.92 Lakh every month.
+1.4 Lakh - 85 Lakhs every year.
 This is for pilots with experience levels between 0 to 15 years.

 (Salary source: Ambitionbox)